 © Robin Rankin Willis

-Gary and I recently returned from a week in the Tennessee Archives in Nashville, where I wound up mucking about in Gibson County for some reason I cannot recall.
+I spent some time in early 2017 at the Tennessee State Library and Archives in Nashville, where I wound up mucking about in Gibson County.
 I stumbled over a passel of Rankins there.
 They are my favorite line for several reasons, not least of which is the fact that I was nèe Rankin.

 What got me enmeshed in the Gibson County Rankins was the Revolutionary War pension application of one Robert Rankin among the court records.
 Let’s call him Mystery Robert because his family of origin is a puzzle.
 He applied for a pension in Gibson in September 1832.
 His sworn statement is replete with military details.
 Unfortunately, he did not say where he enlisted, which would likely have led us to his family of origin without much difficulty.

 I cannot find anyone who claims descent from Mystery Robert among online family trees.
-This is unusual, because the general rule is that whenever one finds a Revolutionary War soldier, one finds many descendants.
+This is unusual.
+The general rule is that, whenever one finds a Revolutionary War soldier, one finds many descendants.
 I have found no one claiming a revolutionary war soldier ancestor who applied from Gibson County in 1832.

 If you know who this man’s family is, please let me know.
 I’ll send you a box of chocolates, provided that you have proof other than some online tree which cites as sources other online family trees.